-We hope that you will find this booklet useful; indeed you may return to its pages time and time again.
-Each subject has been prepared by Subject Directors and Leaders.
+We hope that you will find this booklet useful as you decide on your option choices for Year 10 and Year 11.
+Each subject has been prepared by subject Directors and Leaders.

 The specifications, courses and exam boards are selected by the school to enable students access to the most appropriate curriculum.
+You will be given every opportunity to have discussions with subject staff with regards to what the course entails, how it is assessed and what future education or career paths it will open up.

-In Year 10 and 11 we would expect most students to choose a subject from their Y9 option suite.
+In Year 10 and 11 we would expect most students to choose a subject from their Year 9 option suite.
 Whilst we try to facilitate all requests, there are sometimes circumstances out of our control that mean we cannot meet all requests.